 Lee L. Donaldson, “Benjamin and Noah: The Principle of Dominion” in The Book of Mormon: Mosiah, Salvation Only Through Christ eds.
 Monte S. Nyman and Charles D. Tate, Jr. (Provo: Religious Studies Center, Brigham Young University, 1991), 49–58.

 Lee L. Donaldson

-Lee L. Donaldson is a coordinator in the Church Educational System, Chicago, Illinois.
+Lee L. Donaldson was a coordinator in the Church Educational System, Chicago, Illinois, when this was published.

 The book of Mosiah’s penetrating look into the characters of king Benjamin and king Noah illustrates a lesson on righteous and unrighteous uses of power and authority.
 The scriptural term for power is dominion (see Gen 1:26; D&C 121:39, 46), which Noah Webster’s 1828 American Dictionary defines as “sovereign or supreme authority: the power of governing and controlling. . . .
 [The] right of governing.”
 Dominion is not limited to the realm of civil government.
 Whenever any individual makes decisions that affect the lives of other people, be it through family, church, or municipal government, that person exercises dominion.